A.O. Kerkyra: Golden age

 After 36 years in lower divisions A.O.
 Kerkyra managed to reach top-level Alpha Ethniki in 2004.
 The long effort to success was inspired by chairman Spyros Kalogiannis who took control in 1999 and managed to climb three divisions in 4 years.
 Though the long-awaited "Alpha Ethniki" didn't end up as expected as the club was relegated, taking the last place in the final table.

 After a successful year in B' Ethniki, 2005–06 season ended with Kerkyra celebrating another chance in Alpha Ethniki.

-2006-2007 was another failure in Alpha Ethniki or Super League Greece, with Kerkyra fighting bravely against relegation, but ending up relegated after a 2–2 tie on the last match against Panathinaikos FC.
+2006-2007 was another failure in Alpha Ethniki or Super League Greece, with Kerkyra fighting bravely against relegation, but ending up relegated after a 2–2 tie on the last match against Panathinaikos.
 In the 2009–2010 season in Beta Ethniki they secured promotion to the super league on 2 May 2010 with a 0–0 draw against Panetolikos.
 The next years were the best for the Corfiot team managing to remain at Alpha Ethniki for three consecutive years.

 Seven years of inactivity

-In 2012–2013 season A.O.
-Kerkyra was relegated (16th place) to Beta Ethniki.
+In the 2012–13 season A.O.
+Kerkyra were relegated (16th place) to Beta Ethniki.

 At the same time another team from the island of Corfu, A.O.
 Kassiopi was promoted from third tier to Beta Ethniki and proposals for a merger were made.
 As part of the merger, amidst protests from fans and veteran players, it was decided that A.O.
 Kerkyra would cease to exist, and that A.O.
 Kassiopi would be renamed to "Kerkyra".
 Efforts to revive the club even at Amateur level were unsuccessful, and the club's administration was controlled by the shareholders of A.O.
 Kassiopi.